ANIMAL REHABILITATION AND HYDROTHERAPY

-During the assessment, our therapist will be asking some questions that can aid us in understanding more about the home condition, diet, medicine, pre-existing conditions and your pet’s character.
+During the assessment, our Rehabilitation Veterinarian will be asking some questions that can aid us in understanding more about the home condition, diet, medicine, pre-existing conditions and your pet’s character.
 Your pet’s blood pressure and heart rate will be monitored during the assessment.
 A full ortheopedic assessment document will be done.
 During the assessment, we will be documenting the discomfort area and locations to aid us in deciding what is the appropriate therapy for them.

 The final part of the assessment will include measuring all the size of their muscles, weight and they will be place on a specially designed pressure mat to measure the weight bearing on all the four limps.

 After your initial visit, we will gather all medical histories of your pet from the different MDT (Multi-discipline Team), they may consists of TCM practitioners, holistic practitioners, pet massage practitioners or anyone who is involved in the well being of your pet.
-Once we have obtained all necessary information, our team of physiotherapist and rehabilitation practitioners will designed a plan suited for your pet.
+Once we have obtained all necessary information, our team of rehabilitation therapists and rehabilitation practitioners will designed a plan suited for your pet.

 Planning & Rehabilitation Phase

-Depending on the condition of your pet, the initial rehabilitation and physiotherapy phase can either be twice or thrice a week.
+Depending on the condition of your pet, the initial rehabilitation and hydrotherapy phase can either be twice or thrice a week.
 And if your pet has lost a significant of muscle mass after operation, it might be more often.